kais-radwan/kais-radwan/README.md

 Currently building a decentralizaed open-source ecosystem of tools to help developers make anything and everything decentralized.

-If people go on vacation to have fun, I write code.

-If people drink when depressed.
-I write code.

-If people get rest after a hard day.
-I write code.

-Coding is everything for me.
+I believe that decentralizedation is not just about crypto, but decentralized real-time databases, peer-to-peer communications, decentralized and secure data scopes and AI-powered policies.

-Contact me on [Matrix](https://matrix.to/#/@multineon:gitter.im) and let's code something.
+Contact me on [Matrix](https://matrix.to/#/@multineon:gitter.im) and let's decentralize the world together.